MicrosoftDocs/learn/learn-pr/azure/capture-page-load-times-application-insights/includes/1-introduction.md

 Application Insights, a feature of Azure Monitor, is an extensible Application Performance Management (APM) service for developers and DevOps professionals.
-It monitors live web applications, and you can enable it for many Azure App Service web apps without modifying any of the app's code.
+It monitors live web applications, and you can enable it for many Azure App Service web apps without modifying any application code.

 Application Insights also works for apps on a wide variety of platforms including .NET, Node.js, Java, and Python hosted on-premises, hybrid, or in any public cloud.
 In several cases, you can enable application monitoring making any changes to code using auto-instrumentation or codeless attach.
 Additionally, you can use Application Insights SDKs to instrument apps in cases where custom events collection is required or codeless attach is not yet supported.